M&A Community logo

 At the closing stage, the sell- and buy-sides sign the definitive agreement, and the deal is considered closed.

-Even the most well-planned process of mergers and acquisitions can result in a failed deal due to many reasons.
-The common challenges the deal makers should pay attention to during the M&A process include:
+Even the most well-planned mergers and acquisitions processes can fail for many reasons.
+The common challenges that deal makers should pay close attention to during the M&A process include:

 • Culture clashes

-The consolidation of two different companies is often challenging, as it also means uniting two different corporate cultures.
+The consolidation of two companies is often challenging, as it requires uniting two distinct corporate cultures.
 For both sides of an M&A deal, it’s essential to discuss the strategy that will help to avoid cultural clashes during the post-integration phase.

 • Inadequate due diligence

-Without proper due diligence, it’s impossible to fairly evaluate the target company, and the success of the deal can be at risk.
-Both the sell- and buy-side address this challenge seriously and ensure smooth and straightforward due diligence.
+Without proper due diligence, it’s impossible to fairly evaluate the target company, and the deal’s success can be at risk.
+Both the sell- and buy-side address this challenge seriously and ensure a smooth, straightforward due diligence process.

 • Poor communication